It’s easy to avoid thinking about your income taxes until just before the April deadline. In fact, according to the Internal Revenue Service,

 Your employer also may offer a Roth version of their retirement plan, like

-Where Roth accounts differ from traditional plans, which are funded with pre-tax dollars, the contributions made to Roth accounts already have been taxed so no additional tax liability will be incurred down the road (given you've met withdrawal eligibility requirements)2.
-A Roth account may be most appropriate if you believe you are not yet in your peak earning years and you may be in a higher tax bracket in retirement.
+Where Roth accounts differ from traditional plans, which are funded with pre-tax dollars, the contributions made to Roth accounts already have been taxed so no additional tax liability will be incurred when you make qualified distributions down the road.

 Individual retirement accounts (IRAs)

 IRAs offer a way to invest outside of your employer's plan.
 While the contribution limits are lower than employer plans, both traditional and Roth IRAs offer tax benefits.
-You have until the federal tax filing deadline of April 15 to make contributions to traditional and Roth IRAs for the previous year.5
+You have until the federal tax filing deadline of April 15 to make contributions to traditional and Roth IRAs for the previous year.

 - 2023 contribution limit: $6,500

-- 2023 catch-up limit: $1,000
+- Catch-up limit: $1,000

 Let's explore the differences between a traditional and Roth IRA.